brombal/stylix-docs/markdown/themes.md

 ### Provide a **theme** object and use **functional prop values** to access it

-If you need something a bit more dynamic than a plain, shared object (for example, to allow light/dark theme options), you can provide a theme object to your `<StylixProvider>` element's `theme` props.
-This object can have any structure at all—Stylix has no opinion on how you define your theme.
+If you need something a bit more dynamic than a simple shared object (for example, to allow light/dark theme options), you can provide a **theme object** to your `<StylixProvider>` element's `theme` props.
+This object can have **any structure at all**—Stylix has no opinion on how you define your theme.

 Then, in place of primitive style values like numbers and strings, style props can also accept functions that return a style value.
-These functions will receive the current theme object as the first parameter, and the [entire Stylix context](/api/useStylixContext) as the second parameter.
+These **theme functions** will receive the current theme object as the first parameter, and the [entire Stylix context](/api/useStylixContext) as the second parameter.

 For example: